SJSU-CS-systems-group/datadist.net/index.md

 ## Disconnected Data Distribution

-bringing the data of the internet to the rest of the world.
+bringing the data of the internet to the rest of the world. again.

 ### what we do